ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 >>> print (f"ContractA: calldata calls function {func_name} with args {args}")
 ```

-Additionally to the compiled information accessible via the `ContractMetadata`, `ethpwn` also provides a `Contract` class which can be used to interact with contract instances on the blockchain.
+In addition to the compiled information accessible via the `ContractMetadata`, `ethpwn` also provides a `ContractInstance` class which can be used to interact with deployed instances of a contract on the blockchain.

 #### Deploying smart contracts

-A contract instance can be retrieved either by deploying a (new) given contract via `ContractMetadata.deploy()`, or by the address of an already deployed contract via `get_contract_at()`.
+A contract instance can be retrieved either by deploying a (new) given contract via `ContractMetadata.deploy()`, or by the address of an already deployed contract via `ContractMetadata.get_contract_at()`.

 ```python
 # deploy an instance of ContractA onto the blockchain